 You should create a branch from

 master for your custom code, extensions and modules, and third party integrations.
 We provide a full Integration environment for testing your code in the cloud.

 When you push your code from your local workspace to the remote repository, a series of checks and code validation completes prior to build and deploy scripts.
 The built-in Git server checks what you are pushing and makes changes.
-For example, you may want to add an Elasticsearch instance.
+For example, you may want to add an OpenSearch instance.
 The built-in Git server detects this and verifies that the topology of your cluster is modified to your new needs.